hanyu1774/NET.SmartCalculator/README.md

 The following tasks weren't done yet.

 * Provide a functionality to explain things via the command `help`.
 Examples: how to do root calculations via `sqrt()` etc..
+* Replace `double` with `decimal` for better precisions.
+* When using `decimal`... how should the output (the result) look like?
+Issue: the TI-84 (CE) uses a propiretary system for better prescisions.
+What should be done? 🤔
 * Easy re-use of error messages because the error messages are currently hardcoded.
 Make them also consistent, e.g. `Not a number` vs `Error: [...]`
 * Remove some of the dead code.
 * Improve the looks of TUI even more.